Augusta National Golf Club in Augusta, Georgia

 So, tomorrow I just need to go out with a mindset I’m going to commit to everything, I’m going to basically go at every pin that I can and see how low I can go. -2016

 Q. What’s the biggest thing you’ll take from this week, the biggest thing you’ll learn from or enjoy?

 ROMAIN LANGASQUE: It’s amazing, I learned a lot yesterday because the course was really tough and like 4 or 5-under was a good score and I think I was maybe just too much, too much 1-over or even par so just learn a lot, I see Bernhard Langer is now close to the lead and I learned from him and I hit the ball 14 meters longer than him, but you just have to be patient on a big course like this one, just to do your best every shot and you have to have a good strategy and to play your golf. -2016

 Q. Do people wonder as a smaller guy how you still hit it so far?

 MATTHEW FITZPATRICK: I guess.
 I don’t feel like I do hit it that far.
-But what was really funny was someone came over to me on the range the other day, and was sort of joking around really because he was saying that obviously I don’t know?? a lot of guys are saying I don’t know if he hits it long enough to compete.
+But what was really funny was someone came over to me on the range the other day, and was sort of joking around really because a lot of guys are saying I don’t know if he hits it long enough to compete.
 And yeah, I was leading the greens in reg after the first two rounds.
 He was laughing at that, and he was pretty supportive. -2016

 Q. Did the illness earlier in the week have any affect on preparation or anything that you can speak of?